p-Smart/seed-tracker-uploader/README.md

 1. Open the [front page](http://localhost:8008).
 2. Choose from the different post types.
 3. Submit Excel file or JSON, then click the "Upload" button to upload your data.

-## Custom Functionality

-If you need functionality for a specific WordPress post type, please contact the developer at [princeayokunle2002@gmail.com](mailto:princeayokunle2002@gmail.com).

-## Contact

-If you have any questions or need further assistance, please contact us at [princeayokunle2002@gmail.com](mailto:princeayokunle2002@gmail.com).